Airiseru/potato-leaf-disease/README.md

 ### :green_book: Conda Environment

 The project will use [uv](https://docs.astral.sh/uv/), which is a Python package and project manager.
-To install uv, check their installation guide: https://docs.astral.sh/uv/getting-started/installation/
+To install uv, check their [installation guide](https://docs.astral.sh/uv/getting-started/installation/) for more details.

 To use the project, it is recommended to use the virtual environment.
 To activate and deacivate the virtual environment, run the following commands: